Gardimy/Application-deploy/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 details popup window <a name="about-project"></a>
+# 📖 validate contact form <a name="about-project"></a>

-> **details popup window** is a starter exercise to create a porfolio capable to work in ever device, based on specific settings and requirements to ensure proper structure and best practices.
+> **validate-contact-form** is a starter exercise to create a porfolio capable to work in ever device, based on specific settings and requirements to ensure proper structure and best practices.
 By cloning this repo and running `npm install`  also with properly configured linters and correct initial file structrure.
 And also using the javascript to implement the hamberger of the mobile version.
 ## 🛠 Built With <a name="built-with"></a>
 -html
 -css